 Our aunt and cousins were waiting for us outside the village.
 There were huge fig trees, with tables and chairs under the trees.
 Aunt cooked us a delicious lunch.
 Villages gathered around and watched us eat, talking and laughing.

-At the meantime, my little boy entertained himself trying to figure out how to break up a large block of ice, and pumping water from a well.
+My little boy entertained himself trying to figure out how to break up a large block of ice with a ‘head chopper’ knife, and to pump water from a well.

 The huge block of ice was for a 2-year old girl’s ‘shaving party’ that evening.
 It is a tradition to have a banquet for a one-month old birthday; if any of the little ones didn’t have an one-month birthday party, he or she could have a ‘shaving party’ as a replacement.
 The whole village was invited, quite a big event.